-The Lipid Research Division is a division of the American Society for Biochemistry and Molecular Biology.
+The Lipid Research Division is the first division of the American Society for Biochemistry and Molecular Biology.
 The LRD represents lipid research scientists of the society and addresses concerns that include, but are not limited to, national and international visibility, representation at the annual meeting and on scientific advisory panels, and increased funding for lipid research.
 Additionally, the LRD serves as a platform within the ASBMB to highlight progress in lipid research and to foster communication among lipid researchers and between lipid researchers and the broader ASBMB membership.

 We invite all lipid researchers to join the division.
 ASBMB membership is encouraged but not required.

 - Provides input to the ASBMB Meetings Committee relating to symposia, themes and sessions at the society's annual meeting.

 - Provides a calendar of lipid-related meetings, a job board and links to resources for lipid researchers.